 One of my purchases was the smaller metal topiary…and I have been kicking myself that I didn’t get two of them!!
 I swear it was the extreme heat…I couldn’t think straight!!

 It looks so pretty in my garden too!!
 I transplanted a few morning glories to grow up the topiary.

 It’s funny because you always think things were so happy and innocent way back when, or at least I did!
 Then you scroll through an old newspaper and read some of the salty stuff that was going on!!
-Last year when I was staying in Waco there was a big newspaper on the entryway table and let me tell you there were some just awful stories!!
+Last year when I was staying in Waco there was a similar big newspaper book on the entryway table and let me tell you there were some just awful stories!!
 It read like a Dateline episode!!
-You can check out my trip to Waco and staying at one of the Magnolia vacation properties, if you love Joanna as much as I do you have to see how she decorated the estate we stayed at…epic!!
+You can check out my trip to Waco and stay at one of the Magnolia vacation properties, if you love Joanna as much as I do you have to see how she decorated the estate we stayed at…epic!!